oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 When using a host execution policy, you can use one of the following ways to pass data to an algorithm:

 * The host-side iterators and pointers.
 * The random access standard factories and adaptors on top of the factories, random access containers, ``std::ranges::subrange``, and ``std::span`` on top of the host-side pointers and iterators.

 When using a device execution policy, you can use one of the following ways to pass data to an algorithm:

 * ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` functions
 * Unified shared memory (USM) pointers
 * ``std::vector`` with or without a USM allocator
-* The random access standard factories and adaptors on top of the factories, std::vector with USM allocator, std::ranges::subrange, and std::span on top of the USM pointers.
+* The random access standard factories and adaptors on top of the factories, ``std::vector`` with USM allocator, ``std::ranges::subrange``, and ``std::span`` on top of the USM pointers.

 .. _use-buffer-wrappers: